 |Business partners||Fair operating practices

-Promotion of CSR activities through the supply chain
+Promotion of ESG Management through the supply chain

 |Employees||Cultivation of human resources